B2B Content Marketing Strategy: A Framework for Planning

 Where two non-competing companies in the same industry are generating useful insights for the rest of the market, there’s an opportunity to co-create content that is even more valuable and that can then be cross-distributed to both companies' audiences.

-2. Search landscape review
+2. Search Landscape Review

 As the name suggests, this is where we look at search trends, identifying relevant keywords that your audience may be searching for, weighing the volume against the degree of competition for those keywords and developing detailed topic ideas that would be optimised for search later on.